ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 ###  My project

-So far I am not sure if you can create maps automaticall or you need to create
+- So far I am not sure if you can create maps automatically or you need to create each map using the ribbon.
+- For whatever the reason, I cannot use Atom to add layers to the map.

 ```python
 aprx = arcpy.mp.ArcGISProject("CURRENT")